Business Formationintermediate22 min read

 A partnership is a business owned by two or more people.
 Unlike an LLC or corporation, a general partnership can form without any formal filing — two people start doing business together, and a partnership exists.
 That simplicity is both its appeal and its danger.

 There are three main types of partnerships, each with different liability structures and levels of formality.
+According to IRS data, there are approximately 4 million partnership returns filed annually, covering everything from two-person landscaping crews to billion-dollar investment funds.

 General Partnership (GP)